dberg/sudoku-perf/README.md

 # Haskell Parallel Sudoku Solver playground

-For more information see [http://daniberg.com/TODO](http://daniberg.com/TODO).
+For more information see [http://daniberg.com/2018/12/23/parallel-sudoku-solver.html](http://daniberg.com/2018/12/23/parallel-sudoku-solver.html).

-Based on chapter 03 of the book [Parallel and Concurrent Programming in Haskell](https://www.amazon.com/Parallel-Concurrent-Programming-Haskell-Multithreaded/dp/1449335942/) by Simon Marlow.
+Based on chapter two of the book [Parallel and Concurrent Programming in Haskell](https://www.amazon.com/Parallel-Concurrent-Programming-Haskell-Multithreaded/dp/1449335942/) by Simon Marlow.